colbyhoke/pandas-challenge/README.md

 * % Overall Passing (The percentage of students that passed math and reading.)

 ### School Summary
-Create an overview table that summarizes key metrics about each school, including:
+A summary of key metrics about each school, including:
 * School Name
 * School Type
 * Total Students